 More interesting, lately, have been tributes to Ella from mature artists come at her legacy from a wise distance.

 Regina Carter, the astonishing violinist whose jazz chops need no introduction, recently released Accentuate the Positive, which consists of nine tunes recorded by Fitzgerald, but only one (the title track) that has been done to death.
-Moreover, Carter (along with producer Ray Angry and a killer band including bassist Chris Lightcap, pianist Xavier Davis, and guitarist Marvin Sewell) interprets the tunes through the lens of soul, blues, and jazz.
+Moreover, Carter (along with a killer band including bassist Chris Lightcap, pianist Xavier Davis, drummer Alvester Garnett, and guitarist Marvin Sewell) interprets the tunes through the lens of soul, blues, and jazz.
 The result is a disc that avoids every pitfall: it’s not “smooth jazz” even through it grooves and uses some pop conventions; she uses great vocalists, but no one falls into an Ella imitation, and most importantly, it doesn’t get mired in some kind of nostalgia.

 Like Ella did it.